M-earnest/internship_MichaelErnst/open lab notebook/august_2018.md

   - extended gaussian white noise for background presentation:
     -> randomising frequency at every sample point
-    -> adapted formula for ERBF from VOICEBOX speech processing toolbox for MATLAB into python -> simply added said filter to white noise
+    -> adapted formula for ERBF from VOICEBOX speech processing toolbox for MATLAB into python -> build white noise out of given bandwith
-    -> amplitude corrected signal so that amp max = 0.24

 - still need to look into actual volume control via python and if there would be any distortion, when presenting experiment over mrt-compatible headphones, as well as finding an apropriate base frequency for the white noise or finding out if that is even necessary

+- adapting PEP8-Guidelines and further integration of exp-info into alpac_generate_stimuli notebook